 1. It is better for your company’s reputation – When you come to Talmix to look for talent, you are sourcing from a network of experienced, sophisticated business professionals.
 Their professional network – both on and offline – is significant.
 Letting them know why they have not been chosen for this project will encourage positive word of mouth about your company.
 This is even more important if you are searching in a highly specialised or niche field; that network is likely to be tighter and extremely communicative.

-2. It will help consultants know the kind of experience your company is looking for – Have you had applications from consultants with the wrong level of experience or someone who lacks the specific sector knowledge you require?
+2. It will help talent know the kind of experience your company is looking for – Have you had applications from consultants with the wrong level of experience or someone who lacks the specific sector knowledge you require?
 Let them know what it was that prevented them from being the right match for the project.
 This gives them the opportunity to either get that experience and apply for a future project or reposition themselves so they are applying for more appropriate assignments.

 3. You can keep it short and simple – You don’t need to write War and Peace.
 Remember they have applied based on their perceived ability to deliver your project – not for a lifelong vocation.
 Providing them with the main reason you didn’t pick them, in a concise, straightforward way can help to give the consultant direction that they can take on board quickly.
 And it won’t take up as much of your valuable time.

-5. It will discourage consultants who are not relevant from proposing for projects again – If someone is a definite no for your company or department then it will save you time in the long run to let them know now.
-Clarifying why applicants are unsuitable will help to refine future consultant searches.
+5. It will discourage talent who are not relevant from proposing for projects again – If someone is a definite no for your company or department then it will save you time in the long run to let them know now.
+Clarifying why applicants are unsuitable will help to refine future talent searches.
 It will discourage multiple applications from those consultants and narrow down your options faster.

-Giving feedback means having a dialogue with consultants interested in your projects.
+Giving feedback means having a dialogue with talent interested in your projects.
 This will help them become savvier when contemplating proposing or recommending someone for one of your projects in the future.
 The clincher is that you will ultimately get better applications going forward because of this.
 Don’t leave it to chance, take a small step to get the best results!